Blog

 AoTC: What organizations do you work closely with?

 DF: Synod Community Services in Ypsilanti is sort of our base of operations because the chairperson is in management there.
 When I first started attending, I was a representative of Jewish Family Services.
 Now that I don’t work at JFS I’m kind of a community volunteer.
 I teach part time at Eastern Michigan University’s School of Social Work so it’s nice, I think, for Eastern to have a link to this kind of a group and Eastern agrees.
-We have people from Catholic Social Services, we have people from the city of Ann Arbor, the fire department, fire inspectors, and we can have the police department if we need it.
+We have people from Catholic Charities Washtenaw County, we have people from the city of Ann Arbor, the fire department, fire inspectors, and we can have the police department if we need it.
 We have building code, rental inspectors from Pittsfield Township. we usually try to have someone from the University of Michigan’s Housing Bureau for Seniors and we also have a lawyer from Legal Services of Southcentral Michigan.
 We need that legal expertise to tell us what we can and can’t do.
 Typically, first responders are the ones who find out that someone is hoarding.
 Oftentimes Huron Valley Ambulance finds out because they come in to do an emergency of some sort and they can hardly get in the door or they can’t get their stretcher into the door.

 AoTC: What are some things you wish the public knew about your role?